210th Rescue Squadron

-The 210th Rescue Squadron (210 RQS) is a unit of the Alaska Air National Guard 176th Wing located at Joint Base Elmendorf-Richardson, Anchorage, Alaska.
-The 210th is equipped with the HH-60G Pave Hawk helicopter.
+The 210th Rescue Squadron is a unit of the Alaska Air National Guard 176th Wing located at Joint Base Elmendorf-Richardson, Anchorage, Alaska.
+The 210th is equipped with the HH-60W Jolly Green II helicopter.

 Mission

 The wartime mission of the 210th is combat search and rescue to locate and recover downed fighter pilots.
 The day-to day mission is to perform an 11AF 24-hour Alaska Theater Search and Rescue Alert.
 A by-product of the two missions is civilian search and rescue.
 The 210th is one of the busiest Air Force combat search and rescue squadrons in the world. with an average of one search and rescue mission a week in addition to regular training and mission.
 To date, the 210th has launched on over 500 missions resulting in over 300 lives saved and over 100 lives assisted.
 The 210th Rescue Squadron passed its 310th rescue in 1996.